StudyLions/StudyLion/README.md

 ### Tutorials

-A command list and general documentation for StudyLion may be found using the `!help` command, and documentation for a specific command, e.g. `config`, may be found with `!help config`.
+A command list and general documentation for LionBot may be found using the `!help` command, and documentation for a specific command, e.g. `config`, may be found with `!help config`.

-Make sure to check the [full documentation](https://www.notion.so/izabellakis/StudyLion-Bot-Tutorials-f493268fcd12436c9674afef2e151707 "StudyLion Tutorial") to stay updated.
+Make sure to check the [full documentation](https://www.notion.so/izabellakis/LionBot-Bot-Tutorials-f493268fcd12436c9674afef2e151707 "LionBot Tutorial") to stay updated.

 <a href="https://imgur.com/ziPdJGw"><img src="https://i.imgur.com/ziPdJGws.png" title="source: imgur.com" /></a>